jumezurike/AfaPrincipleSixteen/README.md

 - CULTURE

 Divinity (religion), philosophy, theology, science are found under one's culture.
 When a culture is deified it becomes a religion.The principle of sixteen has a cosmological traits to it.
 It permeates all aspects of our lives just like the computer.
-There is a parallel qeustion which I believe will very well answer all this.
+There is a parallel question which I believe will very well answer all this.
 Is the computing as we know it today a science, divinity or culture?
+We are open to futher investigation and justification of AFA: A practice which not many are savvy to the logic of its process.

 ## What is the purpose of the principle of sixteen, and why is it a sacred practice?